dropzone/dropzone/index.md

 Available events:

-All of these receive the [*jQuery* event](http://api.jquery.com/category/events/event-object/) as first parameter:
+All of these receive the [event](https://developer.mozilla.org/en-US/docs/DOM/event) as first parameter:

 | Parameter   | Description